xhd2015/xgo/README.md

 # NOTE: other fields are ommited for displaying key information.
 ```

-By default, Trace write traces to a temp directory under current working directory.This behavior can be overridden by setting `XGO_TRACE_OUTPUT` to different values:
+By default, Trace will write traces to a temp directory under current working directory.
+This behavior can be overridden by setting `XGO_TRACE_OUTPUT` to different values:
 - `XGO_TRACE_OUTPUT=stdout`: traces will be written to stdout, for debugging purepose,
 - `XGO_TRACE_OUTPUT=<dir>`: traces will be written to `<dir>`,
 - `XGO_TRACE_OUTPUT=off`: turn off trace.